 is a natural phenomenon that occurs during the summer in places south of the Antarctic Circle & north of the Arctic Circle – including Northern Norway.
 Svalbard is the place in Norway where the midnight sun occurs for the most extended period

 .
 Here, the sun doesn’t set between 20 April & 22 August.

 This is THE

-Svalbard wildlife photography holiday for photographers who want to travel in a small group, so book now to avoid disappointment – David, Pui Hang & Arnfinn look forward to you joining them in Longyearbyen for this incredible photographic adventure to add images of the wildlife of Svalbard to your portfolio.
+Svalbard nature photography holiday for photographers who want to travel in a small group, so book now to avoid disappointment – David, Pui Hang & Arnfinn look forward to you joining them in Longyearbyen for this incredible photographic adventure to add images of the wildlife of Svalbard to your portfolio.